k26dr/bitcoin-htlc/README.md

 }
 ```

+Save the preimage and hash somewhere secure.
+You will need the preimage to unlock the HTLC when you redeem.

-Any bitcoin you send to the `htlcAddress` will now be locked
+Any bitcoin you send to the `htlcAddress` will now be locked to that hash until expiry.

 ```bash
 > bitcoin-core.cli -regtest sendtoaddress bcrt1qd730p4644wqtvfa5h3dpdyhfu4anm6mqlsqc7al8tv0k3smazs4qcpczrq 1